home-assistant-libs/pytradfri/README.md

 $ make install
 ```

-## Stand-alone
+## 2. Stand-alone use (command-line interface) ##
-If you want to test this library stand-alone:
+If you want to test this library stand-alone in a command-line interface:

 ```shell
 $ python3 -i -m pytradfri IP KEY